bibanon/android-development-codex/HTC-Dream-Native-Debian-Linux.md

 Now your debian partition should be mounted to file system at `/data/mnt`

 Next, we will chroot into the debian partition to start the second stage of installation.
 This will take about 25 minutes, so be patient and keep your phone charged.
-Remember, silence is golden.

     export PATH=/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:$PATH
     export TERM=linux